 Pure natural stone is a material that has been quarried from the earth such as granite, marble, limestone, travertine, slate and sandstone.
 The effect that natural stone tiles can have on your home is of pure excellence.
-The warmth, colour and exceptional quality that natural stone adds to a room is just not possible to achieve with any other material.
+The warmth, colour and exceptional quality that natural stone adds to a room are just not possible to achieve with any other material.
 Each tile installation will be completely unique, and this is why we love it.

 Deciding on the type of natural stone tiles to use could be more a case of aesthetics and which is more pleasing to the eye but there are some other things to consider also.
 Slate tends to be dark and is highly resilient.
 Travertine is fragile and although it’s hard to keep a shine on it, once it settles into its natural matt finish, it creates real warmth in a room.
 Incidentally, despite its fragility, it was used on the Trevi fountain in Rome, which is more than 300 years old so it can definitely provide longevity.
 Marble emulates luxury and comes in beautiful patterns and colours.
 It is also highly resilient.
-It does however absorb water, so be careful when using it outside.
-Limestone, which has been hardened over time, means that it is a great material for flooring since it is so resilient and sandstone, equally resilient, is great for consistent tones since there tends to be not as many colour variations with these tiles.
+It does, however, absorb water, so be careful when using it outside.
+Limestone, which has been hardened over time, means that it is a great material for flooring since it is so resilient and sandstone, equally resilient, is great for consistent tones since there tend to be not as many colour variations with these tiles.
 Then there is granite, which is probably the hardest natural stone there is and when it comes to holding shine, nothing beats it.

 Whichever natural stone tiles you choose, they follow the same pattern of procedures.

-Make sure you order enough material to complete the job in one shipment, since this will minimise mismatched lots.
+Make sure you order enough material to complete the job in one shipment since this will minimise mismatched lots.
 Just like you would with any flooring material, get a couple of extra cases or 10% extra to be safe.
-Then you have some ready for any repairs later on should you require it.
+Then you have some ready for any repairs, later on, should you require it.
 Often with natural stone tile orders, the manufacturer will throw a few extra tiles in your order to be used as spares, at no extra cost.

 Before you begin anything, remove any initial dirt and quarry dust from the riven areas and pores of the tiles.
-Then rinse the surface completely and allow to dry.
+Then rinse the surface completely and allow it to dry.
 The tiles must be completely dry before you begin

 Look at each tile carefully and select and group the mixture of shades and textures that suit the job.
 Sorting through will ensure you have the right tiles to fulfil the desired pattern, or colour and texture theme.
 Check for unusual markings or small damaged areas and set these aside to use wherever cut tiles are needed or for the less visible locations.
 Consider how different tiles will look against set furniture pieces in the room, through doorways and against fireplaces to ensure you achieve the perfect look.